rehierl/abstract-properties/02-basic-maths/_remarks.md

   and to communicate a certain style of notation
 - note - standard and non-standard definitions

-similarties between the operators
+point out the similarties between the operators
 - defined based upon sets and sequences
 - i.e. subset-of, substring-of

-tuples / Kuratowski's definition
-- same/similar in thought?